Scroll Top

 4. OTHER ERRORS

-The fact that medical errors are being made frequently while performing several workflows in the medical care process makes identifying and mitigating medical errors of even greater importance.
+The fact that medical errors are being made frequently during several workflows in the medical care process makes identifying and mitigating medical errors of even greater importance.
 Clearly, medical errors are a critical problem in healthcare.

 Now we ask ourselves, why are so many errors being made in healthcare?